 As I wrote in our guide to San Francisco, I went to undergrad in the Bay Area, so we couldn’t take a trip to San Francisco without visiting my alma mater-UC Berkeley.
 After nearly ten years of talking about Berkeley to Albert, I finally got the chance to show him the campus and some, unfortunately not all of my favorite parts of the city.

 We didn’t have long so as soon as we arrived at the downtown Berkeley BART station we headed straight to campus.
 Although some things had changed, most notably lower Sproul Plaza, everything else seemed just as it was.
-We strolled through Sather Gate, rode up to the top of Campanile for spectacular views of San Francisco, and finished the tour with some beers at the new, well new to me, Bear’s Lair.
+We strolled through Sather Gate, rode up to the top of Campanile or Sather Tower for spectacular views of San Francisco, and finished the tour with some beers at the new, well new to me, Bear’s Lair.

-We then walked up Euclid out the East Gate past the first place I lived in Berkeley to the Berkeley Rose Garden to check out some more amazing views.
-They were doing some work while we were there but with such a beautiful garden and sweeping views of San Francisco we almost didn’t even notice.
+We then walked up Euclid out the East Gate past the first place I lived in Berkeley to the Berkeley Rose Garden to check out more amazing views.
+They were doing work while we were there but with such a beautiful garden and sweeping views of San Francisco, we almost didn’t even notice.
 We then made our way back into town and toward the second place I lived, near the North Berkeley BART station on our way to one of the few breweries in Berkeley.

-Without question we each got flights (4 tasters each) but my hands down favorite was the Jelly Packet, a tart breakfast ale.
+Without question, we each got flights (4 tasters each) but my hands down favorite was the Jelly Packet, a tart breakfast ale.
 This was a combination I’d not had before (or since) and loved it so much we stayed longer than anticipated to have a few.
 Good thing they also serve food!

 Our half day in Berkeley barely touched the surface of what the city has to offer.
-If you’re going to the Bay area I recommend at least a full day in Berkeley with time for dining at Chez Panisse, the Cheese Board or any of the other great restaurants in the city, oh and of course a beer or two at Fieldwork.
+If you’re going to the Bay area, I recommend at least a full day in Berkeley with time for dining at Chez Panisse, the Cheese Board or any of the other great restaurants in the city, oh and of course a beer or two at Fieldwork.

 All Photography by Albert & Carrie Bond